Perfect Your Sales Script: How to Pen Winning Cold Calling Scripts

 - The company's basic firmographic data.
 For example, how many years the company’s been in business, the number of employees, their location, and their value proposition.

 - Recent buying signals.
-Also, recent significant events that you don’t consider being clear buying signals are good for you to know about.
+Also, recent significant events that you don’t consider to be clear buying signals are good for you to know about.
 Even by just briefly mentioning that you know what’s going on in the company, you’ll come out as more trustworthy.

 - The title of the person you’re reaching out to.